AnkithaMadhyastha/spam_sms_detection_project/README.md

 A flash message and label appear on the web page accordingly.

 ---
+**Snapsshot** -
+output in this github project ,which is named has s1.png and s2.png

+---

 ## 🔬 Model Training Info

 The model was trained using: